kadirahq/nofat/README.md

     hello.js
 ```

- - Add these lines before everything else on your main file.
-If you have multiple main modules, add these lines on all of them.
+ - Add these lines before everything else on your main files.

 ```
 import 'babel-polyfill';